Coping With Epilepsy Mindy Fox, Marriage and Family Therapist

 I like how this possibility meshes with my Epilepsy.
 Of all the Epilepsies I studied, Occipital Lobe Epilepsy comes closest to describing mine (ictal headache, nausea, mistaken for migraine, photosensitivity).
 The occipital lobe is the main center of the visual system.
 If I have a mood disorder, a seasonal affective disorder would make a lot of sense.

 Also, consider my diagnosis of psychotic major depression-Among the newer experimental treatments is the study of glucocorticoid antagonists, including mifepristone.
 These strategies may treat the underlying pathophysiology of PMD by correcting an overactive HPA axis.
-By competitively blocking certain neurologist-receptors, these medications render cortisol less able to directly act on the brain.
+By competitively blocking certain neuro-receptors, these medications render cortisol less able to directly act on the brain.
 Mifepristone seems to work in PMD by reducing cortisol levels.

 Information about the light/dark cycle is transmitted from the retina to the paired suprachiasmatic nuclei (SCN) in the hypothalamus.
 The SCN sends information to other hypothalamic nuclei and the pineal gland to modulate body temperature and production of hormones such as cortisol and melatonin.
 It may be light is triggering my body to produce too much cortisol in the summer months and not enough in the winter.
 But just the right amount during the spring.